daniel-molina/visualequation/doc/UI.md

     them.
 *   Else, do nothing.

-#### Transmute with subeq (S-C-t)
-It is not a readline command.

-If selection is a block B and its last parameter is a block BSUB, exchange lop-B and lop-BSUB, removing excess of parameters and including PVOIDs as needed.

-#### Transmute with supeq (S-M-t)
-It is not a readline command.

-If selection is a block B and has a supeq SUP, exchange lop-B and lop-SUP, removing excess of parameters and including PVOIDs as needed.

-#### Upcase word (M-u)
-Uppercase every symbol which has sense (Latin and Greek letters) included in selection and every mate to the right contained in the supeq of selection.
-If supeq does not exists, just in selection.
-With a numeric argument, certain mates of the supeq of selection are included.
-#### Downcase word (M-l)
-Counterpart of upcase-word.
-#### Capitalize word (M-c)
-Capitalize the first symbol which has sense of selection.

 #### Kill line (C-k)
 Kill any subequation after cursor.
 Those which cannot be deleted totally without flatting their supeqs are substituted by PVOID (as in *Void block*,